ayazuddin007/Kubernetes-Mumshad/Installation/Kubernetes_setup_using_kubeadm.md

     On Master
     ```sh
     kubectl delete node <nodeName>
-    kubectl get node
+    kubectl get nodes
     ```
 ## `To Reset cluster(i.e By resetting kubeadm):`
-    On All Nodea
+    On All Nodes
      ```sh
     kubeadm reset
     ```